Wednesday, 6 November 2024

 Yellow-throated Miner

 A few Superb Fairywrens were accompanied by a male Purple-backed Fairywren!
-This species was formerly considered to be a race of the Variegated Fairywren, but is now more widely accepted as a separate species, although they do look similar.
+This species was formerly considered to be a race of the Variegated Fairywren, but is now more widely accepted as a separate species, they do look very similar, perhaps with a bit more purple tint to the top of their mantle.

 Superb Fairywren - male